roberd13/tableau-dse6-demo/README.md

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/Data%20Source.png)

-  * Be sure to keep a Live connection, if you use Extract, all of the data will be loaded into Tableau
+  * Be sure to keep a Live connection, if you use Extract, all of the data will be loaded into Tableau.
+We want to utilize Spark to perform the join on the server side.
   * Create an inner join clause for Release Year = Release Year (Videos By Actor. (click on the blue part of the link between the 2 tables to be able to edit this inner join)

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/Join%20clause.png)